The Board and Main Committees

 - Reviewing the Group’s regulatory reporting procedures and relationship with regulators;

-- Review and recommendation to the Board of the Group’s risk appetite;
+- Review and recommendation to the Board the Groups risk appetite;

 - Review and approval of financial and other risk limits and adherence thereto; and

-The Remuneration Committee comprises Tom Bartlam (Chairman), Gerald Corbett and Geoffrey Vero who are all non-executive Directors and meets at least twice each year.
+The Remuneration Committee comprises the non-executive Directors and meets at least twice each year and at other times as necessary.
 Other members of the Board and the Head of Human Resources may attend by invitation.
 Its primary responsibility is to review salary levels, discretionary variable remuneration and the terms and conditions of service of the Executive Directors.
-The Remuneration Committee also reviews the compensation decisions made in respect of all other senior executives and those members of staff determined to be Code Staff under the FSA’s Remuneration Code regulations.
+The Remuneration Committee also reviews the compensation decisions made in respect of all other senior executives and those members of staff determined to be Code Staff under the FCA’s Remuneration Code regulations.

 Finally, the Committee is responsible for determining the overall Remuneration Policy applied to the Group and its subsidiaries, including the quantum of variable remuneration and the method of delivery taking into account relevant regulatory and corporate governance developments.

-The Remuneration Committee is authorised to seek any information it requires in order to perform its duties and obtain external legal or other professional advice that it considers necessary from time to time.
+The Remuneration Committee is authorized to seek any information it requires in order to perform its duties and obtain external legal or other professional advice that it considers necessary form time to time.

-The Nominations Committee comprises Sir David Arculus (Chairman), Tom Bartlam, Gerald Corbett and Geoffrey Vero who are all non-executive Directors.
+The Nominations Committee comprises the non-executive Directors.
 Other members of the Board and the Head of Human Resources may attend by invitation.
-The Committee considers appointments to the Board and meets as necessary.
-The Committee is responsible for identifying and nominating candidates, for making recommendations on Board composition and for considering succession planning requirements.
+The committee considers appointments to the Board and meets as necessary.
+The committee is responsible for identifying and nominating candidates, for making recommendations on Board composition and for considering succession planning requirements.

 Executive Operational Committees